20. Lateral Inhibition: Spontaneous symmetry allows spontaneous developmental patterning

 \begin{align} N_i + D_j \rightleftharpoons T_{ij} \rightarrow S_i, \end{align}

-where we will say that the formation and disassociation of \(T_{ij}\) occurs with rate constants \(k_D^+\) and \(k_D^-\), respectively, and that the irreversible formation of \(S_i\) occurs with the rate constant \(k_S\).
+Here, formation and disassociation of \(T_{ij}\) occur with rate constants \(k_D^+\) and \(k_D^-\), respectively, and \(S_i\) is produced through an irreversible cleavage reaction with rate constant \(k_S\).

 \begin{align} \frac{\mathrm{d}N_i}{\mathrm{d}t} &= \beta_N - \gamma_N N_i - \left( k_D^+ N_iD_j - k_D^- T_{ij}\right) \\ \frac{\mathrm{d}D_i}{\mathrm{d}t} &= \beta_D \frac{1}{1 + (R_i/K_D)^{n_D}} - \gamma_D D_i - \left( k_D^+ N_jD_i - k_D^- T_{ji}\right) \\ \frac{\mathrm{d}T_{ij}}{\mathrm{d}t} &= k_D^+ N_iD_j - k_D^- T_{ij} - k_S T_{ij} \\ \frac{\mathrm{d}S_i}{\mathrm{d}t} &= k_S T_{ij} - \gamma_S S_i \\ \frac{\mathrm{d}R_i}{\mathrm{d}t} &= \beta_R \frac{(S_i/K_R)^{n_R}}{1 + (S_i/K_R)^{n_R}} - \gamma_R R_i. \end{align}